jonatasbaldin/cake/README.md

 - Improve production deployment.
 Here I'm experimenting with Ansible and EC2 on-the-fly, which may seen a bit raw now.

 ### API Endpoint
 The production API endpoint can be consumed at `cake.deployeveryday.com/api/v1/`.
+The way the API was built, also allows PUT, PATCH and DELETE.
+But there's code to validate these methods.
+Maybe tomorrow I'll code that! :D

+Here are the GETs:
+- `/api/v1/authors/`: get all the authors paginated.
+- `/api/v1/authors/<id>`: get details on one author.
+- `/api/v1/articles/`: get all the articles paginated.
+- `/api/v1/articles/<id>`: get details on one article.

 ### Softwares used
 Here's a list of softwares, libraries and servicesused in this project: